ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/docs/lifetimes/singleton.md

 Rezolver's implementation of singletons has three entry points:

-- The @Rezolver.SingletonTargetContainerExtensions.RegisterSingleton* overload, which offers a shortcut to registering a type via the
+- The @Rezolver.TargetContainerExtensions.RegisterSingleton* overload, which offers a shortcut to registering a type via the
 @Rezolver.Targets.ConstructorTarget or @Rezolver.Targets.GenericConstructorTarget (see the
 [construction injection topic](../constructor-injection/index.md) for more) as a singleton.
 - The @Rezolver.Target.Singleton* extension method, which creates a new @Rezolver.Targets.SingletonTarget that wraps the target